NAPLES, Fla. — Dozens of homes in Tamarindo, a Naples gated community are vacant, because of issues with the community's storm-water drainage system.

 A Collier County spokesperson emphasized that flooded streets could pose a serious risk to health and safety, potentially blocking emergency vehicles from reaching residents during a crisis.
 They say once the issue is properly resolved, they will revisit the issuance of COs.

 D.R.
-Horton has not responded to FOX 4.
+Horton has not responded to FOX 4's request for information.